UModeler/UModeler.github.io/_sources/pushpulltools.txt

 Steps
 ---------------
 1. Go to ``Multi PushPull`` tool.
 2. If no selected polygons, select several polygons.
-You can see the ``Help Line`` in yellow.
+Then you can see the ``Help Line`` in yellow.
 3. Click ``LMB`` on any point on the ``Helper Line``.
 4. Drag the mouse along the line.
 5. If necessary, adjust ``Distance`` property.